peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public PeterO.Numbers.EFloat RoundToIntegerNoRoundedFlag(
         PeterO.Numbers.EContext ctx);

 Returns a binary float with the same value as this object but rounded to an integer, without adding the `FlagInexact`  or FlagRounded flags.

 <b>Parameters:</b>

  * <i>ctx</i>: An arithmetic context to control precision and rounding of the result.
 If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags), except that this function will never add the FlagRounded and  `FlagInexact` flags (the only difference between this and RoundToExponentExact).
 Can be null, in which case the default rounding mode is HalfEven.

-<b>Returns:</b>
+<b>Return Value:</b>

 A binary float rounded to the closest integer representable in the given precision.
 If the result can't fit the precision, additional digits are discarded to make it fit.
 Signals FlagInvalid and returns not-a-number (NaN) if the precision context defines an exponent range, the new exponent must be changed to 0 when rounding, and 0 is outside of the valid range of the arithmetic context.